-- Impart company ethos and culture – Employee work better once they have grasped their work environment.
-The culture and ethos of a company can be communicated through mailers, emails, company paraphernalia and video interactions
+- Create awareness about company ethos and culture – Employees work better once they have grasped their work environment.
+The culture and ethos of a company can be communicated through mailers, emails, company paraphernalia, and video interactions.

 - Create a system for feedback – The onboarding process must provide for the employee to respond and provide feedback for the entire process.

 - Systemic processes for improving the onboarding process – Continually improving and working on the feedback received on the onboarding process would ensure that a better and more efficient system is in place.